-Today, thanks to highly advanced technologies, there are options that have a higher than average hardness and moisture resistance (these cost more).
-These would be ideal tiles for a kitchen floor or a bathroom.
+Today, thanks to highly advanced technologies, there are countless porcelain tile options that have a higher than average hardness and moisture resistance (these cost more).

-Also, if you want the high end look of wood or stone without breaking the bank, there are marble or wood look porcelain tile products.
+If your kitchen calls for an upscale looking floor without breaking the bank, there are marble or wood porcelain tile products.
 These designer tiles are manufactured using innovative digital ink-jet printers that create an almost identical copy of the texture and color of natural materials.